fross123/csv_to_qlab/website/docs/tutorial-basics/send-to-qlab.md

 You can run CSV to QLab on the same machine.
 :::

-On QLab 4 you can find this in Settings -> OSC Controlls.
+On QLab 4 you can find this in Settings -> OSC Controls.

 ## Fill out the form